Jacob Webb: Arizona Diamondbacks

 On April 19, 2022, Webb was claimed off waivers by the Arizona Diamondbacks.
 Webb did not make an appearance with the Diamondbacks, spending his entire tenure with Arizona's Triple-A affiliate, the Reno Aces.
 With Reno, Webb made six relief appearances posting a 10.13 ERA.
 On June 5, he was designated for assignment by the Diamondbacks.

 Atlanta Braves (second stint)

-On June 7, 2022, Webb was traded to the Atlanta Braves for cash considerations.
+On June 7, 2022, Webb was traded to the Atlanta Braves in exchange for cash considerations.
 The Braves designated Webb for assignment on June 16, and sent him to the Gwinnett Stripers on June 19.
-He elected free agency on November 10, 2022.
+In 28 appearances for Gwinnett, he logged a 2-3 record and 5.34 ERA with 35 strikeouts and 3 saves across 30 1/3 innings pitched.
+Webb elected free agency following the season on November 10.